Group of women laughing seated at a table 7 Tips to Improve Working Mothers’ Mental Health Mompowerment

 Create a tribe

 Have a variety of people to keep you grounded.
 Choose people who listen to your challenges and cheer on your wins.
 Find people who can be sounding boards and help you take action.
-You want those who will simply sit and listen and others who will nudge you along.
+You want part of your village to sit and listen and others who will nudge you along.
 Whatever you do, don’t work on your mental health alone.

 Find employers or clients that support you

-It’s not enough to find a tribe to support you in your efforts to better manage your mental health.
-Having an employer that is balance-friendly, recognizes your boundaries, tries to create a supportive work environment (regardless of whether you’re in the office, at home, or a hybrid of the two), among other things matters.
+It’s not enough to find a tribe to support you in your efforts to manage your mental health better.
+Having an employer that is balance-friendly, recognizes your boundaries, and tries to create a supportive work environment (regardless of whether you’re in the office, at home, or a hybrid of the two) matters.

 You can look into these things when you first interview with a team or employer.
 Look at their website, talk to current and previous employees, and check out the stories managers and senior leaders share publicly.
 Learn more about How to Identify a Family-Friendly Employer in my Harvard Business Review article.

 If you’re a business owner, work with clients who support your mental health.
 Having clients that respect your boundaries without your consistently holding the line shows they support and respect your decisions and approach.
-Having those clients that don’t consistently make unreasonable demands helps you maintain better work-life balance and overall wellbeing.
+Having clients who don’t consistently make unreasonable demands helps you maintain better work-life balance and overall well-being.
 Yes, you’ll have opportunities that come up or long hours during some seasons, but it’s not the usual way you do business.

 While you’re making changes, please remember to give yourself space and grace.
 We need the space to change and the grace to make changes without judging ourselves or our actions.
 It’s not all going to work perfectly.
 There will be days where things go well and moments, days, and weeks (maybe even months) where things aren’t quite what you want.
 It’s all OK.
-Keep making the effort to change things.
+Keep making the effort to change things, one step at a time.

 There you have it: 7 tips to improve working mothers’ mental health!
 Consider bookmarking this article to refer back to when you need it.
 I want to hear from you, though.
 What helps you with your mental health?
 What areas do you struggle with?
 What do you want to know more about?